lokeshlal/WCFLoadUI/README.md

 Hopefully someone may find this useful.

 ###### Limitations:
-1. Utility assumes that the WSDL contains one and only one service.
+1. Utility assumes that one WSDL contains one and only one service.